 However, you might not receive the full amount of your claim because you decided to ride with a drunk driver.
 If you have a viable claim, you will likely receive something to offset some of the economic losses incurred from the drunk driving accident.

-It’s common for an attorney to call your medical providers to suspend collection on your bills until your litigation concludes, and to pay any unpaid bills from your settlement or judgment before dispersing the remaining funds to you.
+It's common for an attorney to call your medical providers to suspend collection on your bills until your litigation concludes.
+They could pay any unpaid bills from your settlement or judgment before dispersing the remaining funds to you.

 Your Boston drunk driving accident lawyer can advise you of any challenges your case presents that could impact your timeline.

 What Should I Do If I Suspect the Other Driver Who Hit Me Was Drinking?

 If you believe the other driver in the accident was drinking, you should let the police know, so they can investigate further.
 Most of the time, the police automatically will look for signs of intoxication from all parties involved with the accident.
 This way, you may not need to alert them to your suspicions about the other driver.

 But if your accident occurred at a time when drunk driving is not common, such as the middle of a weekday, police will appreciate a heads-up about your suspicions.

 Never confront the other driver directly and make an angry accusation about drinking and driving.
 If the other driver was drinking before the accident, the level of intoxication could cause the other driver to behave erratically and could place your health in further danger.
 Let police officers deal with it.

 What If the Other Driver Is Below the Legal Limit for an Official Drunk Driving Charge?